Use code ESIMDB15 for 15% discount. Limited time only.

 Terrible DO NOT BUY!!!
 The service worked for me for 2-3 days then it slowed way down 7mbps on 5g which is crazy… then 4 days ago it completely stopped working.
 Customer service is helpless and is just asking me to do the same things I already tried days ago.
 Regarding refund they are ignoring me completely and the product I purchased wasn’t delivered as described so unless you want to be scammed and waste your money go ahead else take your money somewhere else.

-Currently, over 90 travel eSIM brands offer services in Denmark, with over 4300 prepaid data plans available.
-This represents a wide variety of options, making it easy for travelers to find an eSIM that suits their needs.
+Over 100 travel eSIM brands are available for use in Denmark, alongside more than 5,700 prepaid data plans, offering a wide variety of options that make it easy to find an eSIM that suits your needs.

 Denmark's mobile network infrastructure is supported by several major Mobile Network Operators (MNOs), each offering extensive coverage and services: